Big Ten postpones fall sports, including football, indefinitely

 TCF Bank Stadium will sit empty this fall.
 Ditto at Camp Randall Stadium.
 And Ohio Stadium and 11 others across Big Ten Country, too.

-Capping a tumultuous, six-day span, the Big Ten Conference announced Tuesday that it is canceling the fall season in football and all other fall sports.
-The 180-degree pivot came after the conference on Wednesday gave hope for a fall season by announcing a 10-game, conference-only schedule that would begin in early September.
-The colossal move in major college athletics was brought on by the ongoing fallout of the coronavirus pandemic.
+Capping a tumultuous, six-day span, the Big Ten announced Tuesday that it is canceling the fall season in football and all other fall sports because of the coronavirus pandemic.
+The 180-degree pivot came after the conference gave hope last week by announcing a 10-game, conference-only football schedule.

-The Big Ten added that it will try to play football and other fall sports in the spring, but that is not guaranteed.
+The next hope for Big Ten football and fall sports such as volleyball, soccer and cross-country will come in the spring, but the conference said that is not guaranteed.

-“Our overarching reason and the overarching issue that we had to always keep at the top of our mind … is that the health, safety, the wellness, both physical and mental, for our student-athletes was going to be at the top of my list,” Big Ten Commissioner Kevin Warren said on the Big Ten Network. “ … We just believe collectively there’s too much uncertainty at this point in time in our country to encourage our student-athletes to participate in fall sports.”
+“We just believe collectively there’s too much uncertainty at this point in time in our country to encourage our student-athletes to participate in fall sports,” Big Ten Commissioner Kevin Warren said on the Big Ten Network.

-University of Minnesota President Joan Gabel and athletic director Mark Coyle released a joint statement Tuesday.
+For both University of Minnesota President Joan Gabel and athletic director Mark Coyle, caution was a guiding principle.

-“As of today, the medical evidence and expert perspectives presented to us as conference leaders raise serious concerns about the safety of playing fall sports,” the statement read.
-“We know our student-athletes want to compete and that our coaches want to coach.
-We share their extreme disappointment about not being able to do so this fall.
-We have a responsibility to our student-athletes, and everyone involved with our athletics programs, to put their health and safety above all else.
-That responsibility remained our top priority throughout these discussions and it’s why this decision was made.”
+“I go back to March 13 when this all started to pop and the disruption began,” Coyle said, referring to the NCAA shutdown of winter sports.
+“The Big Ten made it very clear: This is about the health and safety of our student-athletes.
+That was at the forefront of our decisions.
+That’s what we used to follow the conference lead to make the decision we made [Tuesday].”

+Added Gabel: “I absolutely support the decision.
+Safety first.
+Absolutely safety first.”

 ‘We don’t always agree’